au-research/raid-metadata/rtd/docs/source/index.rst

 2. extended
 3. local.

 The  **Core** component refers to metadata properties and controlled lists that are standardised across all RAiD Registration Agencies.
-If a Registration Agency uses its own controlled lists, it must provide a cross-walk to the RAiD's standardised core terms.
+Controlled lists are 'closed' and may not be altered.
+If a Registration Agency substitutes its own controlled lists, it must provide a cross-walk to the RAiD's standardised core terms.
+Properties may not be altered.

-The **Extended** component refers to properties that are standardised across all Registration Agencies, but their controlled lists may vary.
-A Registration Agency may use its own controlled lists, but it must first:
+The **Extended** component refers to properties that are standardised across all Registration Agencies, but where controlled lists may vary.
+A Registration Agency may ammend the controlled list (lists are 'open'), or substitute its own controlled list entierely.
+In either case, it must:
-* publish each list in a machine-readable format, preferably on a vocabulary service (Note: the ARDC can assist with this requirement)
+* Publish each non-standard list in a machine-readable format, preferably on a vocabulary service (the ARDC can assist with this requirement).
-* register the controlled list(s) with the ARDC as the RAID's ISO 23527 Registration Authority (RAu).
 Re-use of an existing published controlled list is acceptable. as long as it is published in machine-readable format.
+* Register the controlled list(s) with the ARDC as the RAID's ISO 23527 Registration Authority (RAu).
+Properties may not be altered.

-The **Local** components refers to properties and controlled lists that are entirely under the control of a Registration Agency, and only need to be reported to the ARDC (RAu) annually or whenever major changes are made.
+The **Local** components refers to properties and controlled lists that are entirely under the control of Registration Agencies, and only need to be reported to the ARDC (RAu) annually or when major changes are made.
 Local properties can be tailored to meet the needs of the research community served by the Registration Agency.
-However, a mechanism must be put in place by the Registration Agency to enable useful local metadata properties to be promoted into extended metadata, or extended properties into core metadata.
+The Registration Authority will provide a system enabling local metadata properties to be promoted into extended metadata if they are found broadly useful.

 Component blocks
 ^^^^^^^^^^^^^^^^

 Within each metadata schema component, the metadata properties are divided into groups or 'blocks' of related properties.

-Property block descriptions
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-All property block descriptions include these elements:

-.. csv-table:: Example :rst:dir:`csv-table`

-   "**Definition**", "briefly defines the property" "**Requirement**",               "indicates whether a property is mandatory, recommended or optional, with additional information where necessary (e.g., if a property is mandatory only if another property is present)"
-   "**Occurrence**",               "indicates the number of times a property may occur:

-* 0 represents a recommended or optional property that may only occur once
-* 0-n represents an optional property that may occur multiple times
-* 1 represents a required property that may only occur once
-* 1-n represents a required property that may occur multiple times" "**Allowed values**",               "will either indicate a controlled list of values limiting input (as a bulleted list), or rules governing the values (as an italicised statement followed by format and constraints).
-"
+Sub-blocks
+^^^^^^^^^^

+Sub-blocks contain no values, but instead bundle tightly bound properties together, for example, a recurring 'language' sub-block includes language code, language code scheme, and language code scheme URL.

+Properties
+^^^^^^^^^^^

+Each metadata property is described with the following characteristics:

 **Definition** briefly defines the property